Js7Days/AWSCloudFormation-TT/README.md

   * CFormationTemp-1-Security.yaml
   * CFormationTemp-2-EC2.yaml
   #### For Microsoft Windows
-Copy and paste this link to browser:  https://github.com/Js7Days/AWSCloudFormation-TT/archive/refs/heads/main.zip
+Copy and paste this link to the browser:  https://github.com/Js7Days/AWSCloudFormation-TT/archive/refs/heads/main.zip
 ### Steps to Deploy on CloudFormation console.
 1. Deploy the CloudFormation stack using the CloudFormation console: https://console.aws.amazon.com/cloudformation/